jaynanduri/LinkedLens/model-development/README.md

     - the retrieval tool receives rewritten query and the types of content to search for `job`, `user_post` or `recruiter_post`.
 2. Retrieval Node
     - Generates embeddings for the rewritten query.
-    - Executes the query against the vector store.
+    - Executes the query against the vector store, ensuring that only relevant chunks that have not yet expired (based on their TTL) are retrieved.
 3. Augmentation Node
     - Filters and post-processses (enriches with metadata) the retrieved chunk for the final LLM call.
 4. Final Response Node